Between Silk and Chains: Mistress EVA on Power and Play

 GATA: Your work often reframes dominance as a form of emotional intelligence.
 What does emotional literacy look like in a power exchange?

-EVA: Hmm, your questions are very good.
-I think that without it, without at least a genuine curiosity and emotional literacy, power exchanges are very easily exploitative for everybody involved.
-And I think that everybody can get carried away very easily, and it will probably be quite destructive and non-beneficial for everybody.
-I think it's very easy for all hell to break loose.
-But I think if you do have it, the emotional literacy and the ability to see where power is taking your journey in that exchange and to see where it's taking the person in front of you, there will be greater possibilities for play because you can spot corners where that might otherwise have been just deadened by your rush of power or desperation to experience its overwhelm.
-Yeah, I think there are opportunities for play.
-I think that there's probably just more of a stable social exchange that can benefit people.
-I think it's something that's very easy to get carried away with, and I think that this also has something that is applicable on a wider lens outside of a power exchange relationship or exchange in the accession sense.
-I think it's something that's tied to a wider lens also.
+But if you do have the emotional literacy to see where power is taking your journey in the exchange, and where it's taking the person in front of you, there are greater possibilities for play.
+You can spot corners that might otherwise be deadened by a rush of power or desperation to experience its overwhelm.
+There are opportunities for play and a more stable social exchange that can benefit people.
+I think it's something that's very easy to get carried away with, and it's also applicable on a wider lens outside of a power exchange or a session.
+It’s tied to a broader lens as well.

 GATA: How do you balance performance and authenticity in a role that’s often misunderstood as pure theatre?